Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Results and Discussion

 The ECS 5th floor has a similar layout to EOW 3rd floor and EOW 4th floor because they are all located in a hallway.
 As a consequence, the localization performance on ECS 5th floor is very similar to the other floors.
 This is further evidenced by the BiLSTM with Wi-Fi on ECS 5th floor having an RMSE of 0.83 m and a MAE of 0.62 m, which is comparable to the RMSE of 0.83 m and the MAE of 0.58 m on EOW 3rd floor.
 Moreover, the BiLSTM with BLE on ECS 5th floor has a RMSE of 0.87 m and a MAE of 0.68 m that is similar to the RMSE of 0.88 m and the MAE of 0.56 m on EOW 3rd floor.
-The ground truth trajectory is compared to the BiLSTM's predicted trajectory in Fig.~\ref{fig:ECS5BiLSTMWifi}, while the error heat map is shown in Fig.~\ref{fig:ECS5BiLSTMWifiError}.
+The ground truth trajectory is compared to the BiLSTM's predicted trajectory in Fig.~\ref{fig:DatasetA}d.
 The predicted path has low RMSE at the origin as it is surrounded by many routers.
 Moreover, the localization RMSE is stable when the trajectory moves upwards.
-However, the RMSE jumps increases drastically to 2.0 m at the end of the path due to the signal reflections at the corner of the hallway.
+However, the RMSE jump increases drastically to 2.0 m at the end of the path due to the signal reflections at the corner of the hallway.

-The cumulative distribution function (CDF) of the localization errors is shown in Fig. \ref{fig:LocalizationErrorDistribution}, and it tells the same story as above.
+The cumulative distribution function (CDF) of the localization errors is shown in Fig. \ref{fig:DatasetA}e, and it tells the same story as above.
 The EOW 3rd floor, EOW 4th floor, and ECS 5th floor have very similar CDFs with expected localization errors of approximately 0.89 m.
 Again, this is due to the floors having similar map layouts.
 On the other hand, ECS 1st floor is an outlier with significantly different CDF.
 Most of the errors in ECS 1st floor occur between 1.0 m and 3.0 m, raising the expected localization error to 2.3 m.
 The significant increase in error is caused by the ECS 1st floor having more degrees of freedom, more possible trajectories, and ambiguity in the wireless features.